 There are many varieties of beet that come in hues from ruby red to white to gold.
 Golden and white beets have some advantages over red varieties.
-They don’t bleed and are perfect married with other roasted vegetables.
+They don’t bleed and are perfectly married with other roasted vegetables.
 They also tend to be sweeter than the red cultivars.
 That isn’t to say that red beets are a lesser variety of beets.
 Almost all beets contain 5-8% sugar with some of the newer hybrids far exceeding this percentage with around 12-14% sugar.

 Because beets tend to take up little room, they make great companion plants.
-Radishes are also cool season but they are sown and harvested earlier than beets.
+Radishes are also cool-season but they are sown and harvested earlier than beets.
 Planting them in the beet bed is a great way to prepare the soil for the incoming beets.
 Beets also get along well with:

 Read the seed packets of other veggies though to be certain that they will not overtake a small garden area.